‹ Back to New at Amity Blog

 • Active Listening: The customer must have enough time to speak, and then, the response has to be empathic and care-driven.

-• Personalised: Personalisation of addressing customers by their names and responding on areas that would service their individual needs.
+• Personalised: Personalisation of addressing customers by their names and responding to areas that would service their individual needs.

 3. Patience and Calmness